kalekdev/uni/semester-1/technische-mechanik/notes.typ

 - torque, moments with same magnitude, only rotation, no resultant force, independent of the center of rotation
 - formula for transforming moment with respect to one point to another
 - invariants of dynamics

+LTD:
+- I would love to define all the fundamental building blocks of physics such as energy, velocity, acceleration etc. but I'm worried this will make these notes too verbose with information anyone reading them has already mastered, and I'll spend valuable time going further down the Wikipedia rabbit hole...
+- Rotational momentum / Feynman or University Physics